AutomotiveUI series: 2012 | 2011 | 2010 | 2009 | Steering Committee

 Work-in-progress & Interactive Demos

 Work-in-progress and interactive demos should report on ongoing or late-breaking work, or include research prototypes that can generate discussions and demonstrations with the other conference participants.
-The format for this track is a 2-page abstract that, if accepted, will appear in the adjunct proceedings of the conference.
+The format for this track is a 2-page paper that, if accepted, will appear in the adjunct proceedings of the conference.
 In addition to the abstract, authors are also encouraged to submit an accompanying video.
 Participants in this track will present their work in a poster / demonstration session and have one minute each to introduce their posters to the conference audience.

 The demonstration submissions must also include a separate appendix or video describing in detail the elements of the demonstration, the technical requirements of the demonstration (required visual and acoustical settings, space requirements, the power supply needed, networking options, etc.).